 This is what really sets us apart.
 At our college you will experience the freedom to be yourself.
 Being part of an active Students’ Union, having opportunities to travel and enjoying live entertainment are just a few of the amazing opportunities available to you.

-Applicants should have a minimum of a grade 5 in GCSE English Language and English Literature.
+Applicants should have a minimum of a grade 5 in GCSE English Language and a grade 5 in English Literature.
 Applicants should also have a minimum of six GCSEs at grades 9-4.

 Assessment is through written exams at the end of the second year as well as a coursework element.